 Lactation rooms and “Lactation Friendly” locations are available in many UW–Madison and UW Health buildings to provide a welcoming environment for employees, learners, and guests.
 Such rooms provide private space where lactating individuals are welcome to pump or nurse.
 Most of these spaces are equipped with a comfortable chair, a small table and an electrical outlet.
 Each lactation room is operated by the building manager of the specific building.
 The following list summarizes information for several buildings on the western side of campus as of May 2022.
 Additional information is available through the UW–Madison Office of Child Care and Family Resources.

-- Wisconsin Institute for Medical Research (WIMR), 1111 Highland Avenue: Room 6007 (East Tower) and Room 7432.
+- Wisconsin Institutes for Medical Research (WIMR), 1111 Highland Avenue: Room 6007 (East Tower) and Room 7432.
 Reserve time online for Room 6007 using “Make Appointment for WIMR 6 Health Room“

 - Medical Foundation Centennial Building (MFCB), 1685 Highland Avenue: Room 1103A.
 The room does not require a reservation and is first-come, first-served.